Standard MusicXML MuseScore can read

 These answers match the structured data search engines receive for this page.

-MusicXML import has been supported in MuseScore since version 2.
-MuseScore 3 and MuseScore 4 both handle .xml and .mxl files well.
-Use the most recent version for the best import fidelity, especially for complex scores with lyrics, chord symbols, or multiple voices.
+MusicXML import has been supported since MuseScore 2.
+MuseScore 3 and 4 both handle .xml and .mxl files well.
+Use your current version for the best fidelity.

 Ready to convert